 The first-order form of the finite volume schemes assumes a piecewise constant U_i within each model cell (Leveque, 2002).
-Finite-volume schemes with higher-order spatial accuracy can be derived by reconstructing a piecewise continuous $U_i(x, y, z)$ within each model cell.
-For instance, a second-order
+Finite-volume schemes with higher-order spatial accuracy can be derived by re-constructing a piecewise continuous $U_i(x, y, z)$ within each model cell.
+For instance, a second-order spatial scheme can be derived by re-construction of a piecewise linear $U_i(x, y, z)$, while a third-order spatial scheme would require re-construction of a piecewise parabolic $U_i(x, y, z)$.
+It should be noted that the discrete U_i remains discontinuous at cell-faces even for schemes higher than first-order (Hubbard, 1999).

 The higher spatial orders can significantly reduce numerical diffusion where the physical system being solved includes large spatial gradients relative to the discrete mesh size.
-Numerical diffusion can also be reduced through selection of a finer mesh resolution, however the higher spatial order schemes will generally achieve this outcome with less increase in computational overhead.
+Numerical diffusion can also be reduced through selection of a finer mesh resolution; however the higher spatial order schemes will generally achieve this outcome with less increase in computational overhead.

 In general, the solution will only benefit from higher spatial order when the spatial gradients become sufficiently large relative to the mesh size.
 This can only be determined by testing for improvements in the higher-order solution relative to the first-order solution.
 If the first-order and high-order solutions are more or less identical for the particular model purpose, then it is generally appropriate to adopt the first-order accuracy.
 However, if the solutions are significantly different this suggests that first-order numerical diffusion is substantial relative to the physical fluxes that are being resolved in the model.
-In this case the higher-order solution is probably of a higher quality, though care must be exercised with the higher order solutions to ensure that spurious "overshoots" at the cell faces are avoided by the reconstruction procedure.
+In this case the higher-order solutions is probably of a higher quality, though care must be exercised with the higher order solutions to ensure that spurious "overshoots" at the cell faces are avoided by the reconstruction procedure.

 The Total Variation Diminishing (TVD) property (and hence stability) of the higher-order scheme solution is achieved using a choice of gradient limiter schemes.
-A variety of gradient limiters are available in TUFLOW FV and are listed in Table 1 in order from least to most "compressive".
+A variety of gradient limiters are available in TUFLOW FV and are listed in Table 1-1 in order from least to most "compressive".
 The most "compressive" schemes will maximise the resolution of sharp gradients but may do so at the expense of additional computational overhead.
 The most compressive gradient limiter schemes also increase the risk of generating spurious "overshoots" within the solution.